9 Best CCW Gun in 2024 + Buyers Guide

 What is the easiest handgun to conceal carry?

 The Sig P365 is the easiest gun to conceal carry.
-Ease of concealing might change depending on the holster and outfit choice, but the Sig P365 is small in size without sacrificing performance.
+The ease of concealing might change depending on the holster and outfit choice, but the Sig P365 is small in size without sacrificing performance.
 It’s less than 6 inches long and about an inch wide, plus it holds 10 rounds that you can shoot easily and effectively.

 What caliber is best for concealed carry?